-It feels like Lin-Manuel Miranda has become a household name overnight.
+Happy birthday today, Lin-Manuel Miranda!
+It feels like he became a household name overnight.
 But the musician, actor and writer has been actively creating for years.
 You may know him because of the seven Olivier Award-winning Hamilton, but what else do you really know about him?
 Here are 10 facts you probably didn’t know about Lin-Manuel Miranda.

 1. Lin-Manuel Miranda’s wife was his high school crush